ClancyLight/pomoqueue/README.md

-# Pomoku - focus aid device
+# Pomoqueue - focus aid device

 A queue of tasks to feed into your pomodoro timer.
-A Pomodoro-Queue or just, Pomoku!
+A Pomodoro-Queue.

 ### Available platforms